-I’m NEVER looking back!/BLOG Entry
+I’m NEVER looking back! /BLOG Entry

-When COVID hit in March, I immediately took a leave.
+In March, I immediately took a leave.
 I was about tired of Walmart anyway.
-I left in 2012 after doing 9 years.
+I left in 2012 after doing 9 years, I started Oct 2003.
+I loved it there.
+Great coworkers to this day.
 In 2014, I went back after being laid off from working at a High School.
+This time I was at a new store.
 Things had changed a lot in those 2 years.
-They were now open 24 hours, I was working the midnight shift 10-7 and it was only self check out.
-I hated being the new gurl at a different store.
-Nobody liked to work self check out because it was a job that you couldn’t leave and walk around, like you could at the registers.
-You could cut your light off, and basically do what you want until someone notice you missing.
-I always stayed at my station, and I believe that was the reason why they trained me there.
+Walmart was now open 24 hours.
+I was working the midnight shift 10-7 and it was only self-checkout open after a certain time of night.
+Later on in the years it was open 24 hours, and the registers were closed down around 12 am.

 I SIGNED up to work 3 nights a week, and every time I came in, they told me to go to self checkout.
 My nights were Monday, Friday and Saturday.
 THE BUSIEST EVER!
 After so many weeks, I got tired of calling management to help me, or show me how to do something.
 Sometimes they never came, and when they did, they hurried up and got out of my area.
 They hated it too.
 When 5 o’clock am rolled around and the store was quiet, it was my chance to learn how to work everything self checkout.
 I would sign into the system and learn how to work each function.
 I taught myself how to perform every works.
 I learned how to master it.
 I learned how to trouble shoot the machines, and I learned how to reboot .
 After several months I didn’t have to call anyone to help me, managers knew that I was enjoying my job with people. (( I love people)) but they also saw that I was confident in my job and knew what I was doing.
 You could walk up to me and ask my anything about self check out and I could tell you.